SOUTHERN ITALY ADVENTURE – AMALFI COAST,BASILICATA & CALABRIA

 Day 1: WELCOME TO NAPLES & SANTA MARIA DI CASTELLABATE

-Arrive at Naples Airport or train station where you’ll be met by your driver and travel to the splendid Piazza Plebiscito where you’ll discover some treasures of this fascinating city.
-Unesco NAPLES is a universe of its own, imbued with fantasy and fatalism, superstition and splendour.
+Arrive at Naples Airport or train station where you’ll be met by your driver at 11.00 and travel to the splendid Piazza Plebiscito where you’ll discover some treasures of this fascinating city.
+UNESCO Naples is a universe of its own, imbued with fantasy and fatalism, superstition and splendour.
 It is a city of a thousand faces; chaotic and heavy with traffic, yet rich with history, art and culture, ready to surrender its mysteries to anyone who scratches the surface.
 Cradled within, its charms and architectural splendours have been praised by poets and writers.
-After a unique visit to the stunning San Carlo Opera house in Naples, we’ll drive to the foothills of Mount Vesuvius to tour a wine caller, its vineyard, sip the wines and sample a tasty lunch.
-Our home for the first two nights is the charming fishing village of Santa Maria di Castellabate at the family hotel “VILLA SIRIO” or similar.
+After a panoramic tour of Naples,we’ll drive to the foothills of Mount Vesuvius to tour a wine caller, its vineyard, sip the wines and sample a tasty lunch.
+Our home for the first two nights is the charming fishing town of Santa Maria di Castellabate at the family hotel “VILLA SIRIO” or similar.
 This evening join your local tour director and fellow travelers for a welcome drink followed by an included feast of flavors in a local tavern where you’ll feel like one of the family.
 Eat like a real local!Overnight stay in SANTA MARIA DI CASTELLABATE

 Day 2: MAJESTIC GREEK TEMPLES AT PAESTUM & MOZZARELLA WORKING FARM

-Day 3: AGLIANICO WINERY, ROMAN VENOSA & MELFI CASTLE
+Day 3: ROMAN VENOSA, AGLIANICO WINERY, MELFI CASTLE & MATERA

 Breakfast in hotel.The rugged Calabrian landscape is dominated by a backbone of mountains that descend in a series of fantastic foothills to the sea.
 Not surprisingly, it was from the sea that Calabria’s first invaders, the Greeks, came in the 8th century BC, crossing the Straits of Messina from Sicily.Your day begins with a walking tour in the historic center of Altomonte, where you will discover medieval alleys and traditional life of Calabrians.The historical centre is characterised by cobbled streets, stone houses, beautiful historic buildings and superb views of the valley and mountain ranges.
 Altomonte has several attractive Gothic-style churches and there is a Civic Museum housed in the old convent adjacent to the Duomo (Church of Santa María della Consolazione).
 The latter is the main monument and dominates Altomonte.
 It was erected on the site of a former Norman church by orders of the feudatory Filippo Sangineto, whose tomb can be found inside the Basilica.
 The present-day construction has a beautiful portal, bell tower with mullioned window and Baroque interior modifications.
 You will see the main city churches and the museum that contains among other works the famous “San Ladislao” of the school of Giotto.
 We continue on to visit a farmhouse in Altomonte where you’ll learn the process of olive oil pressing.This evening dinner is included at family Cantina with traditional live music and dance.
 Overnight stay in ALTOMONTE